kavvykav/SYSC3303-project/README.md

 - The project uses UDP for communication, and the communication flow is: Floor -> Scheduler -> Elevator -> Scheduler -> Floor.
 - The code includes error handling for invalid data and communication failures.

-Feel free to explore and modify the code to suit your specific requirements.
-If you encounter any issues or have questions, please contact one of the authors.